First written: 9 Aug. 2014; last update: 14 Aug. 2017

 Picturing systems physically gives us fresh eyes when deciding what we value.
 When we adopt the common-sense phenomenal stance, we see a world in which discrete minds move about in otherwise unconscious matter.
 When we adopt the physical stance, we see various kinds of matter interacting with one another.
 Some of those matter types (e.g., animals and computers) are more dynamic and sophisticated than other types, but there's a fundamental continuity to the picture among all parts of the system.
 And we can see that while the system can be sliced in various ways to aid in description and conceptualization, it is ultimately a unified whole.

 Ethics in this world view involves valuing or disvaluing various operations within the symphony of physics to different degrees.
 Some philosophers assign value based on the beauty, complexity, or interestingness of the physics that they see.
 Those who value conscious welfare instead aim to attribute degrees of sentience to different parts of physics and then value them based on the apparent degree of happiness or suffering of those sentient minds.
 Because it's mistaken to see consciousness as a concrete thing, sentience-based valuation, like the other valuation approaches, involves a projection in the mind of the person doing the valuing.
-But this shouldn't be so troubling, because metaethical anti-realists already knew that ethics as a whole was a projection by the actor.
+But this shouldn't be so troubling, because metaethical anti-realists already knew that ethics as a whole was a projection by the moral agent.
 The eliminativist position just adds that the thing (dis)being valued, consciousness, is itself something of a fiction of the moral agent's invention.

 Actually, calling "consciousness" a fiction is too strong.
 As noted above, "consciousness" refers to real distinctions -- e.g., in the case of human-like brains, we may consider global access to and ability to report on information as important components of consciousness.
 I just mean "fiction" in the same sense as nations, genders, or tables are fictions; they're constructions of the human mind that help conceptually organize physical phenomena.